17 Must-Have KPIs For Cost-Efficient Inventory Management

 If you have more processes, you need to add them too.
 You can also measure the whole process with a clock instead of each task separately.

 In the end, you want this metric to be as low as possible, as an inefficient receiving process might cause bottlenecks in your inventory management.

 As the name suggests, this inventory management KPI measures the time it takes to put away the stock in its respective rack for a more straightforward pickup.

 This metric is only measured, not calculated.
 It indicates the whole time it takes to complete the put-away process.

-Put Away Time = Total time to make received stock ready to pickup
+Put Away Time = Total time to make received stock ready for pickup

 The lower the time you spend in this process, the better.
 So if you spot any unnecessary process that’s taking too much time, it might be worth eliminating it.

 Operational Inventory KPIs